jacksmith15/changelog-cmd/README.md

 # Changelog

-Tool for managing a changelog in the style of [Keep a Changelog](http://keepachangelog.com/en/1.0.0/).
+Tool for managing a changelog in the style of [Keep a Changelog].

 ### Features: